jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 * **JupyterHub** to give users access to a Jupyter computing environment
 * **A terminal interface** on some operating system

-It's also possible you end up getting experienced with:
+It's also possible you end up getting some experience with:

 * **Docker** to build customized image for the users
 * **Domain registration** to make the hub available at https://your-domain-name.com